 - Copthorne Prep School is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
-In addition to Part one, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE which contains important additional information about the following specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy. - Abuse: a form of maltreatment of a child.
+In addition to Part one, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE which contains important additional information about the following specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.
+All staff should have an awareness of safeguarding issues that can put children at risk of harm.
+Behaviours linked to issues such as drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to county lines), radicalisation and consensual and nonconsensual sharing of nude and semi-nude images and/or videos.
+8 can be signs that children are at risk. - Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
-Children may be abused in a family or in an institutional or community school by those known to them or, more rarely, by others.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can 12 take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.